waku-org/js-waku/guides/reactjs-relay.md

 # Receive Messages

 To process incoming messages, you need to register an observer on Waku Relay.
-First, you need to define the function that acts as observer.
+First, you need to define the observer function.

+You will need to remove the observer when the component unmount.
-As you are passing the function to Waku Relay, it is best to use `React.useCallback` so that the reference to the function remains the same:
+Hence, you need the reference to the function to remain the same.
+For that, use `React.useCallback`:

 ```js
 const processIncomingMessage = React.useCallback((wakuMessage) => {